ajorgensen89/api_5/README.md

 ## Clone website.

-All installing and requirements for this project have to be completed correctly before a Clong of the website can be created. <br>
+All installing and requirements for this project have to be completed correctly before a Clone of the website can be created. <br>

 To clone the project.
 I _clicked_ **code** in the respository file.
 In the dropdown menu, **copy** the link.<br>
 Here, on the image below,  the locations are highlighted in **pink**.<br>